Sarivar Sari

-Sarivar Sari is a 2005 Marathi drama film directed by Gajendra Ahire.
+Sarivar Sari is a 2005 Indian Marathi-language drama film directed by Gajendra Ahire.
 Madhura Velankar played the lead role of a free-spirited girl while Manasi Salvi, Mohan Joshi, and Neena Kulkarni played supporting roles.

+Plot

+Manisha's independent spirit angers her father, who prefers her sister Vini, a medical student.
+When Manisha accepts a modeling contract, the tension in her family reaches the breaking point.